OWASP/Top10/2017/en/0xd1-data-contributors.md

 ## Acknowledgements to Individual Contributors

-We’d like to thank the individual contributors who spent many hours collectively contributing to the Top 10 in GitHub.
+We'd like to thank the individual contributors who spent many hours collectively contributing to the Top 10 in GitHub.

 * ak47gen
 * davewichers